fractalf/odoo_docker/README.md

 * PORT_PREFIX
 * ODOO_MODULES

-Note: If you need to develop two parallell systems on the same code base (same repo) you need to work on two seperate folders containing the same repo.
+Note: If you need to develop two parallell systems on the same code base (same repo) you might want to work on two seperate folders containing the same repo.